Remmeauth/remme-core/docs/user-guide/cloud/aws.rst

 *************************

-**Amazon Web Services (AWS)** is a subsidiary of ``Amazon`` that provides on-demand cloud computing platforms to individuals, companies and governments, on a paid subscription basis.
-The technology allows subscribers to have at their disposal a virtual cluster of computers, available all the time, through the Internet.
+**Amazon Web Services (AWS)** is a subsidiary of ``Amazon`` that provides on-demand cloud computing platforms to individuals, companies and governments on a paid subscription basis.
+The technology allows subscribers to have at their disposal a virtual cluster of computers, available all the time, through the internet.

 Step 1: sign up
 ===============

-Visit |registration_link| to create your own account on ``AWS``.
+Visit the |registration_link| to create your own account on ``AWS``.

 .. |registration_link| raw:: html